bwsw/sj-platform/SJDocs/source/SJ_Demo_Deployment.rst

 Requirements:

-- At least 7GB of free RAM.
+- At least 8 GB of free RAM.

 - VT-x must be enabled in BIOS.